 6 Ways to Lower High Blood Pressure

 Overtreatment?
-By comparison to the cholesterol debate, it has seemed a no-brainer to give drugs to healthy people to reduce high blood pressure readings and thereby supposedly reduce the risk of strokes.
-Now, a review of studies calls that assumption into question.
-Referring only to people who have not had previous cardiovascular events or diagnosed cardiovascular disease, the review concluded: “Antihypertensive drugs used in the treatment of adults (primary prevention) with mild hypertension (systolic BP 140-159 mmHg and/or diastolic BP 90-99 mmHg) have not been shown to reduce mortality [death] or morbidity [illness]” in the study subjects.
-For reasons that apparently are not yet clear, at least one study showed that women are more likely to have underlying cardiovascular disease than men with the same blood pressure readings.
+Studies don’t seem to give strong evidence of a lifesaving benefit for using drugs to lower blood pressure in the average person.
+This review of studies is an example.
+Referring only to people who have not had previous cardiovascular events or diagnosed cardiovascular disease, the review concluded: “Anti-hypertensive drugs used in the treatment of adults (primary prevention) with mild hypertension (systolic BP 140-159 mmHg and/or diastolic BP 90-99 mmHg) have not been shown to reduce mortality [death] or morbidity [illness]” in the study subjects.
+The 2017 change in goal to 130/80 is based on studies that show some modest protection from stroke, but little change in death rates.

 Radio Show: Pharmacist, naturopath and Certified Clinical Nutritionist, Dr. James LaValle, talked about some of these natural substances—interview.